 Ethernet xxx: Selects whether you want this protocol outputting on this Ethernet adapter.
-If there are multiple adaptors in the system you can select more than one, and identical information will be sent out on each one.
+If there are

 ArtPoll messages can be disabled via a registry setting.
 This is occasionally needed for Art-Net fixtures which don't support ArtPoll.
 If you need to do this or if ArtPoll messages aren't being sent when they should be, contact Avolites Support for instructions on how to change this.